Functional calculus for a bounded $C_0$-semigroup on Hilbert space: Introduction

 However not all negative generators of bounded $C_0$-semigroups satisfy such an estimate.
 Indeed if $A$ is sectorial of type $<\frac{\pi}{2}$, it follows from \cite[Section 3.3]{haa1} that $A$ satisfies an estimate of the form (\ref{PB}) exactly when $A$ has a bounded $H^\infty$-functional calculus, see Subsection \ref{H-infty} for more on this.

-The motivation for this paper is the search of sharp estimates of $\norm{\Gamma(A,b)}$, and of the norms of other functions of $A$, valid for all negative generators of bounded $C_0$-semigroups.
+The motivation for this paper is the search for sharp estimates of $\norm{\Gamma(A,b)}$, and of the norms of other functions of $A$, valid for all negative generators of bounded $C_0$-semigroups.
 A major breakthrough was achieved by Haase \cite[Corollary 5.5]{haa3} who proved an estimate

-where $\norm{\,\cdotp}_{\B}$ denotes the norm with respect to a suitable Besov algebra $\B(\C_+)$ of analytic functions, and
+where $\norm{\,\cdotp}_{\B_0}$ denotes the norm with respect to a suitable Besov algebra $\B_0(\C_+)$ of analytic functions, and

 is the Laplace transform of $b$.
-It is worth mentioning the related works by White \cite{white} and Vitse \cite{vit1}.
-More recently, Batty-Gomilko-Tomilov \cite{bgt1} (see also \cite{bgt2}) extended Haase's result by providing an explicit construction of a bounded functional calculus $\B(\C_+)\to B(H)$ associated with $A$, extending the Hille-Phillips functional calculus.
+More recently, Batty-Gomilko-Tomilov \cite{bgt1} (see also \cite{bgt2}) extended Haase's result by providing an explicit construction of a bounded functional calculus $\B_0(\C_+)\to B(H)$ associated with $A$, extending the Hille-Phillips functional calculus.
+It is worth mentioning the related works by Vitse \cite{vit1} and White \cite{white} (see also Subsection \ref{Added}).
+We refer to \cite[Appendix]{bgt1} for more information on $\B_0(\C_+)$ and on variants of this Besov algebra.

 In this paper we introduce the space $\A(\R)\subset H^\infty(\R)$ defined by